-When considering parents’ agreements, judges must safeguard kids.
+When considering parents’ agreements, judges must safeguard children.
 A court isn’t bound by parents’ agreements regarding child support, custody, or visitation.
 Feliciano v.
 Feliciano, 674 So.
 2d 937 (Fla.
 4th DCA 1996); see also Yitzhari v.
 Yitzhari, 906 So.
 2d 1250, 1257 n.
 4 (Fla.
 3d DCA 2005).

 A Court’s Responsibility to the Child

 Likewise, in Jones v.
 Jones, 674 So.
-2d 770, 774 (Fla.
+2d 770 (Fla.
 5th DCA 1996), the court held:

 “It is undisputed, and should be indisputable, that a trial court’s responsibility to the child cannot be abdicated to any parent, any expert.
 That heavy responsibility mandates that a court is not bound by any agreement between parents.”Dorsett v.
 Dorsett, 902 So.
 2d 947, 951 (Fla.
 4th DCA 2005) (quoting Lane v.
 Lane, 599 So.
 2d 218, 219 (Fla.
 4th DCA 1992))

 The court must guard against a parent’s bargaining away a child’s rights for reasons unrelated to the child’s best interests.
 See Griffith v.
 Griffith, 860 So.
-2d 1069, 1071-1072 (Fla.
+2d 1069 (Fla.
 1st DCA 2003); Cappola v.
 Cappola, 280 So.
 3d 102 (Fla.
 4th DCA 2019).

-Although parents’ agreements affecting a child’s rights are not binding on the judge, Feliciano v.
+Judges must safeguard children.
+So parents’ agreements affecting a child’s rights aren’t binding on a family judge.
+Feliciano v.
 Feliciano, 674 So.
 2d 937 (Fla.
-4th DCA 1996), the judge has no free hand to disregard their wishes.
+4th DCA 1996).
+Still, the judge has no free hand to disregard their wishes.
 Sedell v.
 Sedell, 100 So.
-2d 639, 642 (Fla.
+2d 639 (Fla.
 1st DCA 1958).